 Today, almost two centuries after Asheville became a renowned health and wellness destination, the city continues to offer both restful time-tested remedies and the newest healing trends.

 Need a salt cave to clear the sinuses and restore equilibrium?
 You’ll find it in Asheville.
 Need a daily fix of yoga to keep limber and inhale a dose of calm?
 You’ll find that all around Asheville.
 How about some vortex theory to get you on the right space-time continuum?
 That cutting-edge therapy takes place in Asheville too.

 And if your tastes run to the adventuresome, take a day trip to the little mountain spa town of Hot Springs, where the Appalachian Trail runs up the main street and a historic mineral-rich spa resort overlooks the French Broad River.

 While the marquee spa attraction near downtown Asheville remains E.W.
 Grove’s historic Omni Grove Park Inn, unique day spas abound.
-Try Spa Theology, Sensibilities Spa or Massage Envy Spa to unplug and enjoy a timeless Asheville activity.
+There are many great spa experiences with an Asheville twist -- in other words, spas offering a unique Asheville experience.
+Want a more traditional spa experience?
+Try Spa Theology, Sensibilities Day Spa or Massage Envy Spa to unplug and enjoy a timeless Asheville activity.